filefoxper/airma/docs/react-effect/api.md

   // You can complete the running strategies
   // with padding strategies,
-  // so, the running effect will work with these new strategies.
+  // so, the running effect will work with these new strategies. strategy:(
-  // It can be ignored by a local effect config option:
-  // `exact: true`
-  strategy:(
     s:(StrategyType | undefined| null)[], type: 'query' | 'mutation'
   )=>[...s, Strategy.error((e)=>console.log(e))]